 - An “interlock” (a configuration that stops the bus if the rear door panels open, or which prevents the bus from moving until the rear door panels are closed.

 There are no such regulations for either device on a front door (even though interlocks are common on schoolbuses, which only have a front door).
 But this regulatory abstention reflects the fact that, entering or exiting the front door of a bus, the passenger is right in front of the driver’s eyeballs.
 The problem is that transit drivers do indeed close front doors on passengers’ arms or torsos — even when these passengers are or should be in plain sight.
 Much of the reason for this (like most safety compromises) reflects a schedule too tight.
 So while the installation of a sensitive edge or interlock in the front door is common to most transit agencies, a reasonable and prudent agency should provide such devices if its schedules are tight, and especially if they have even a brief history of drivers closing front doors on passengers.
-TA President Ned Einstein actually served as an expert in three lawsuits in the past three years (2015 to 2017) where bus drivers did just this.
+TA President Ned Einstein actually served as an expert in three lawsuits where bus drivers did just this.
 And in depositions, the defendant’s management argued that such devices were not installed largely because they were not required as a regulatory matter.